vladhilko/stream-counter-click/README.md

 ## Overview

-The application integrates Kafka with a Rails backend, processing messages in real-time and updating the frontend using Action Cable.
+The test application checks and demonstrates the integration of Kafka with a Rails backend, processing messages in real-time and updating the frontend using Action Cable.

 ![KafkaSample](https://github.com/vladhilko/stream-counter-click/assets/12089948/15d5e109-fa70-4131-aa2e-0f8cc6ec06da)